-Since launching TempStars as Canada's premium hygiene temp agency, things have been pretty busy.
+Since growing to become Canada's largest and #1 rated dental temping and hiring service, things have been pretty busy.
 And if you've never done so, writing a book (even an e-book) is a pretty big undertaking, bursting with opportunities for procrastination and Netflix binging.
 But I still felt compelled to do so, and here's why: